ianczm/blockchain_health/README.md

 3. Turn on Ganache and make sure your ehr project is running.
 Add the new repo to Ganache.
 4. Open your browser, and make sure MetaMask extension is logged in.
-5. go to metamask and renew the private key using ganache
+5. Go to metamask
-6. change 'ETH Admin' private key to the ganache first key
+6. Add 'ETH Admin' account with ganache first private key
-7. save the work and connect the account with with localhost:4200 (it wont work if you connect metamask with different tabs)
+7. Open cmd from this 'repo/Blockchain For Healthcare 20221001' folder
+8. Type yarn install
+9. Type yarn start
+10. After that, press Ctrl+C to stop the project.
+11. Check if Ganache still works properly.
+If has any issue, restart Ganache by following the dialog.
-8. open another cmd and type truffle migrate to activate contracts migrations and roles
+12. Type truffle migrate to activate contracts migrations and roles
-9. type truffle deploy
+13. Type truffle deploy
-10. Open cmd from this 'repo/Blockchain For Healthcare 20221001' folder, then type the cmd "yarn start"
+14. Type yarn start
-11. head back to localhost:4200 and click on admin
+15. In the browser, go to localhost:4200 and click on admin
-12. here is the dashboard of EHR Project
+16. here is the dashboard of EHR Project

 # FAQ
 Q1: What if I want to open this project on Mac?